azharisikumbang/azharisikumbang.github.io/README.md

 ### 5. Deploy the site

-You can either connect your repository to Netlify to enable automatic deploy (recommended), or manually copy the site files from `_site` to them.
+Setup github actions to build it (please check the workflows, I don't maintain it frequently), or manually copy the site files from `_site` to them.

 # Configuration
 All configuration can be easily changed from within the Netlify CMS at `SITE_URL/admin`.